Talend/vault-sidecar-injector/README.md

 Ready to use sample manifests are provided under [deploy/samples](deploy/samples) folder.
 Just deploy them using `kubectl apply -f <sample file>`.

-Examples hereafter go further and highlight all the features of `Talend Vault Sidecar Injector` through the supported annotations.
+Examples hereafter go further and highlight all the features of `Vault Sidecar Injector` through the supported annotations.

 #### Using Vault Kubernetes Auth Method